+The office of SACA is presently situated in Gauteng in which the incumbent President is resident.
+The South African Croquet Association promotes interest in the game of croquet throughout South Africa, promotes, holds and manages tournaments at international and national level.
 The Association also arranges for the National Titles to be played for, where and when necessary, and renders advice and assistance to affiliated associations and clubs when required.

 Latest AGM News:

 At the SACA AGM held on 16th November, 2017 Les Weiss stood down as President and Paul McCreadie also stood down as Vice-President.
 The following were elected: President: Mike Moore Vice-President: Judith Hanekom Member: Noeline Kirsten Member: Lebo Senokwane Member: Richard Prosser The provincial association representatives are: Gauteng: Henry Watermeyer Eastern Cape: Pat Erskine KZN: Tim Lewin Western Cape: Barry Wiesner Duncan Miller has kindly agreed to take on role of Treasurer and Susan Crole remains as the co-opted Secretary.